Skip to content

 Location

-If you serve alcohol during your dinner (and who would not if your wedding took place in a vineyard), then you don’t want your family members to drive several miles.
+If you serve alcohol during your dinner (and who would not if your wedding took place in a vineyard), then you don’t want your family members to drive many miles.
 For this purpose, you will prefer a hotel close to your reception.
 So make sure that your venue is not isolated in the countryside but close to downtown.

 Cocktail and Ballroom Size